 At The Mahoney Law Firm, P.C., we have handled hundreds of birth injury cases in Colorado and Wyoming, and we are ready to handle yours with compassion and persistence.
 To schedule a free consultation at our Denver law office, contact us online or call us at 303-800-3168.

-The Doctors Should Have Known…
+The Doctors Should Have Known

 During labor, the fetal heart rate monitoring device will track any signs of abnormalities in the baby’s heart rate.
-It is the physician’s responsibility to react to those signs, and if necessary, perform an immediate c-section.
+It is the physician’s responsibility to react to those signs and, if necessary, perform an immediate C-section.

 There are other tests that are often performed to assess fetal well-being, including a biophysical profile and an amniotic fluid index.
-If these tests are abnormal, a c-section may be advisable.
+If these tests are abnormal, a C-section may be advisable.

-Attorney and Physician, Dennis Mahoney
+Attorney And Physician Dennis Mahoney

 Our lead attorney, Dennis Mahoney, is also a licensed obstetrician.
 Throughout his medical career, he has delivered hundreds of babies.
-This unique knowledge and understanding of both law and medicine has proven successful in many past birth injury cases.
+This unique knowledge and understanding of both law and medicine has proven successful in many of his past birth injury cases.